 “I collaborated on a small collection with an Argentine artist named Maria Luque,” explains Bernardo, “With Maria’s work, I saw it and immediately fell in love.
 So I sat down and really analyzed her work.
 I picked out specific works that I really liked and spent time analyzing the way she illustrates.
 For the actual collection, I wanted something that felt Latin.
 Something that was very Andean.
 And that isn’t necessarily what she does in her own work.
 I wanted colors that she doesn’t normally work with, either.
 But I could see the collection with her.”

-Duarte relates a similar anecdote to a campaign she worked on with Reebok.
+Duarte share a similar story on a campaign she worked on with Reebok.
 “They found my work online and it fell in line with a collection of Women’s Classics that they wanted to develop.
 One concept was a customized version of their ’90s watercolor print to be printed on different women’s garments.
 It was this mixture of a vintage Reebok look with a more modern feel.
 When they found my work online, they felt it was a fit.”

 For the graphic designers and artists that are looking specifically to break into fashion graphic design, they should be stalking their dream clients, taking notes and imitating.
 Read news about favorite brands, set alerts on your phone and track general trends of what those future clients are already producing.
 Similar to the way a they’d like to work with, graphic designers and artists looking to break into fashion graphic design should be consistently producing work that looks like it was produced with the same level of quality that would be produced for independent designers, whether it is to simply be hyped on your social media or used for a paid production.